 - Now, restart the Nintendo Switch once.

-- Finally, search for the deleted game and reinstall it again.
+- Finally, please search for the deleted game and reinstall it again.

 - Try running the game and check for the issue.